dhbradshaw/mordhub-backend/README.md

 Also make sure to stop any local postgres services you might be running as docker will complain about port 5432 being used.

+On Windows, you may need to comment out the `netdata` service in `docker-compose.yml`.

 ### Manual

 1. Install PostgreSQL 11 for your platform.
 Follow the guide [here](https://github.com/diesel-rs/diesel/blob/master/guide_drafts/backend_installation.md).
 On Windows, I used the enterprise installer then added the `bin/` folder to my `Path` environment variable.
 You don't need to bother installing the `stack builder` component but install the others, if prompted.
 Remember the password you set for the superuser account during installation.
 On Linux, you will need to [set the password manually](https://serverfault.com/a/248162).
 Leave the default port (5432).